 The player can choose whether to sneak up behind enemies or take them out with one hit, usually sapping them instead of killing them outright, with the damage increased by a factor of surprise.
 Even avoiding enemies and bypassing them completely is an option when the game’s objectives revolve around getting from point A to point B instead of killing everything along the way.

 Many stealth games score the player on various measures of stealthy play after each level, like how often the character was detected, or how many enemies were dispatched.
-With this criteria in mind, we take a look at ten (or more) of the best stealth games of all time.
+With this criteria in mind, we take a look at some of the best stealth games of all time.

 - Developer: Compulsion Games